RedisLabs/redislabs-docs/content/rs/administering/import-export/database-backup.md

 Periodic backups provide a way to restore data with minimal data loss.
 With Redis Enterprise Software, you can schedule periodic backups to occur every once a day (every 24 hours), twice a day (every twelve hours), every four hours, or every hour.

-As of v6.2.8, you can specify the start time for twenty four or twelve hour backups.
+As of v6.2.8, you can specify the start time for twenty-four or twelve hour backups.

 To make an on-demand backup, [export your data]({{< relref "/rs/administering/import-export/exporting-data.md" >}}).